 Audio and Sonic Soundscapes

-Audio can be standalone – think bespoke music tracks or soundscapes – or it can be combined with (mood) lighting or artwork design.
-Sound can also be combined with ambient light.
+Audio can be standalone – think bespoke music tracks or soundscapes – or it can be combined with mood lighting or artwork design.
 This works especially well in areas where children need to be calm and distracted such as MRI rooms, X-ray areas or anaesthetic areas.
 If the area is suitable, sound can also be combined with visual projections on the walls, ceiling or floor.
-Together sound and visual motifs can create a gentle and magical environment to help calm and distract child patients.
+Together, sound and visual motifs can create a gentle and magical environment to help calm and distract child patients.

-Audio, music and soundscapes are excellent ways to help relax and distract patients subliminally.
+Audio, music and soundscapes are excellent ways to subliminally help relax and distract patients.